Signs of Hearing Loss

 How common is hearing loss?

 As a result, hearing loss is often underdiagnosed and undertreated.
 Most types of hearing loss are irreversible however consulting with a healthcare professional can help to manage your symptoms as early as possible and prevent any further hearing damage.
+Some types of hearing loss can be fixed with relatively simple solutions such as removal of earwax.
+It is best to have your health professional determine what options you may have.
 The use of hearing aids can also significantly improve not only your sensitivity to sound but also your overall quality of life.

 General Hearing Loss Symptoms